Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 altruism with sacrificing everything to someone else, leaving nothing for

-altruism so exaggeratedly in this passage from John Galt’s speech in “Atlas
+describes altruism so exaggeratedly in this passage from John Galt’s speech in

-you, that dollar is rightfully his, he makes you feel like a moral
+dollar less than you, that dollar is rightfully his, he makes you feel like a

-defrauder.
-You hate the man who has a dollar more than you, that dollar
+moral defrauder.
+You hate the man who has a dollar more than you, that

 The man below is a source of your guilt, the man above is a source of your